mongodb/mongo-python-driver/doc/examples/aggregation.rst

 .. note:: Doesn't work with sharded MongoDB configurations, use aggregation or
           map/reduce instead of group().

-Here we are doing a simple group and count of the occurrences ``x`` values:
+Here we are doing a simple group and count of the occurrences of ``x`` values:

 .. doctest::